NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

          RES tab - Trained surrogate model

    - **SimGPModel.json** : This file contains information required to quickly reconstruct the surrogate model and predict the response for different input realizations.
-This can be later imported in EEUQ.
+This can be later imported into EEUQ.
    - **tmplatedir_SIM** : This folder contains all the scripts and commands to run the original dynamic time history analysis.
 This folder can later be imported into EEUQ along with the surrogate model to alternate between original simulations and surrogate predictions or compare the surrogate predictions to the response of the original model.

    The button "Save GP Info" will additionally allow users to save GP information, e.g. calibrated hyper-parameter values.